Summer Schedule For Kids That Will Inspire You!

 Want to know a secret for a good “quiet time?”

-One of the best tools we’ve discovered for summer quiet activities is books on tape!
-It’s a great relaxing activity for kids and they are entertained without screen time.
+One of the best tools we’ve discovered for quiet summer activities is books on tape!
+It’s a great relaxing activity for kids and entertains them without screen time.
 Our older kids love being able to use the CD player by themselves.
-They feel important AND it’s entertaining.
+They feel important, AND it’s entertaining.

 Books on tape are a win-win for everyone.